24 hours in Madrid: A Madrid Itinerary from a Local

 - Terraza Cibeles: one of my favorite ones with spectacular views on the Gran Via.
 You’ll feel like the center of the universe here, as the most important roads are coming together at Cibeles.
 The vibe is quite chic.

-- Teatro Gymage: a unique concept located in Malasaña.
+- Gymage Terrace: a unique concept located in Malasaña.
 The rooftop is located on top of a gym, offering a pool and lovely views on the streets of Malasana.
 The cocktails were some of my favorite ones

 - La terraza del Urban: the rooftop terrace of the 5* Hotel Urban is one of the trendiest places to be in Madrid.
 The atmosphere is calm but the cocktails come with a luxurious touch.

-- Radio at ME Madrid Hotel: this rooftop was one of my favorite ones!
+- Radio: this rooftop was one of my favorite ones!
 Located on top of the emblematic ME Madrid Hotel, the rooftop terrace comes with relaxed, lounge vibes offering views on the bustling Plaza Santa Ana square.
 Later at night, DJs start playing and you’ll definitely end up falling in love with Madrid.

 If you wonder what to see in Madrid in one day, make sure to include one of these rooftop terraces.